Here’s some practical tips on how to solve this problem and prepare your classrooms for the new normal of school life.

 Format of the Classroom

 The most obvious and straightforward change to make is to adjust the layout of the classroom so that students and teachers can practise social distancing.
 Setting up individual workstations with a 2m distance marked out between them is a simple solution.
-However this significantly limits how many pupils can be in the classroom at the same time.
+However, this significantly limits how many pupils can be in the classroom at the same time.
 Look into ways of opening up the room to maximise its capacity.
-Click here for some ideas on how to save space in the classroom.
+Check out some ideas on how to save space in the classroom.

 A welcoming environment

 Giving your classrooms a freshen up will have a huge impact on improving well-being and hygiene standards at the same time.
 A creative design and a fresh coat of paint can transform a drab classroom into a welcoming environment ready for the return of students and teachers and give a much needed morale boost.
 Replacing old furniture and clearing any clutter makes the space more hygienic and easier to clean.
-Click here to find out about other innovative hygiene products to incorporate in the design.
+Find out about other innovative hygiene products to incorporate in school design here.

 Perfect your tech set-up

 The current crisis has emphasised just how important technology is to modern day learning.
 Whilst technology has kept education going during the current lock-down period, it’s unlikely that the use of it will stop along with the ease of current day restrictions.
 Make sure you know how to use it and ensure the set-up works when students are present in the classroom and when they are connecting in from home.
-Click here for some help on accommodating technology and new ways of learning in the school environment.
+Need some more help?
+Here are some tips on accommodating technology and new ways of learning in the school environment.